minigdx/minigdx/README.md

 - iOS
 - Native (Windows/Linux/MacOS)

+🎮  Try it now by creating a game using [this game template](https://github.com/minigdx/minigdx-game-template) 🎮
 ## Showcases

 Try some example of what can be build using MiniGDX on the [MiniGDX Showcase site](https://minigdx.github.io/minigdx-showcase/)